centre-for-humanities-computing/validator/README.md

 ## Test Form Data and Objects

-When testing form data we would like to be able to gather information and show it to the user.
+When testing form data, we would like to be able to gather information and show it to the user.
 We can then create a `Validator` which just breaks if a test fails instead of throwing an Error.
 To keep the error messages separated in the `ValidationResult`, we supply an `errorPrefixPath` as the second argument to `test`.